laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 {:center}

 I can do the same for the game I presented in the last blog post.
-I'll go ahead and split the game up into 2 separate subgames for the switch and step in subgames.
+I'll go ahead and split the game up into 2 separate subgames for the switch and options following a step in.

 |                 | Stand       | Duck/Low Parry    | Jab      | Launch |
 |:-----           |:--------    |:------  |:-----    |:-------|